Who we are

 Once his enlistment ended, Don was honorably discharged and used his GI Bill to attend college in his home state of Oregon where he earned both his college and law degrees in under six years.
 In 1996, he returned to active duty as a Judge Advocate in the Navy where he dedicated himself to a career in criminal law.
 Don’s string of victories began immediately.
 Shortly after arriving at his first duty station, Don was assigned to defend a Sailor charged with various serious crimes, including murder.
 After a full trial against two senior prosecutors, Don’s client was acquitted of every charge.

-Don went on to serve in every job relevant to military criminal law, including several tours as senior prosecutor and senior defense counsel–litigating and supervising lawyers in hundreds of trials and separation boards, most of them before juries, and involving nearly every crime under the UCMJ.
+Don went on to serve in every job relevant to military criminal law, including several tours as senior prosecutor and senior defense counsel–litigating and supervising navy lawyers and military attorneys in hundreds of trials and separation boards, most of them before juries, and involving nearly every crime under the UCMJ.

 “My most accomplished litigator—I trust him with any case.
 In high profile Marine case of Staff Sergeant charged with [engaging in sexual activity with underage] Army Colonel’s daughter, zealous advocacy resulted in [a pretrial agreement limiting punishment to reduction to Corporal].
 Compelling clemency petition yielded suspension of even that reduction!
 In last 7 months, has won retention for 7 of 13 Separation Boards with none of his other clients receiving negative discharges.”
 Commanding Officer, 1999